TakiMoysha/tm-rust-book/primitives/iterators/README.md

 **Dyn-Compatible Iterator**
 Dync-compatibility is an inherent part of the trait and is governed by `Sized` bounds. `Iterator` and `IntoIterator` traits are inherently dyn-compatible, thet means they can be used to create trait objects using the `dyn` keyword.

+**Double-Ended Iterator**
+Allows you to be at the end and at the start.

 ## References

 - [A Survey of Every Iterator Variant / blog.yoshuawuyts.com](https://blog.yoshuawuyts.com/a-survey-of-every-iterator-variant/)